rachitt96/ns_vaccine_appointment/README.md

 ## Run ##

-In order to get the list of clinics, we will need to run a python program:
+In order to get the list of clinics in real time for specific filters, we will need to run a python program:

 ```
 python appointment_availability.py
 ```

+We can modify the filters by changing variable values inside main method.